VictoriaMetrics-Community/victorialogs-tool/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command query       query logs from victoriametrics setcfg      Set up the configuration file for query logs
+  completion  Generate the autocompletion script for the specified shell currcfg     Get the absolute path of the current configuration file. help        Help about any command query       query logs from victoriametrics setcfg      Set up the configuration file for query logs